Jairzinho: Style of play

-Throughout his whole career, Jairzinho was seen as a versatile forward who could cause damage and impose a severe goal threat from anywhere on the pitch.
-He possessed lightning speed and a quick burst of acceleration, an excellent first touch and dribbling skills, but his most feared attribute, his strength.
+Jairzinho was feared as a versatile forward who could cause damage and impose a severe goal threat from any position on the field.
+He possessed high athlete level pace and a quick burst of acceleration, an excellent first touch and direct dribbling ability, however Jairzinho's most unique attribute was his strength.

-Many have claimed it takes minimum 3 men to push him off the ball.
-And Jairzinho was a hard working team player who would constantly track back and use his body structure to hold off counter attacks and block runs.
+On countless occasions many opposition defences would attempt to double up on Jairzinho and try deny him space in an effort to deny his direct goal threat imposed by his athleticism.
+He would apply himself as a hard working team player who would consistently track back and use his body structure to prevent opposition counter attacks by blocking or tracking runs.

-His runs off the ball were one of the main reasons he collected so many goals for his Botafogo record.
-In the 1970 FIFA World Cup he displayed to the world his attacking instincts especially with his goal vs England which earned Brazil the victory and broke the 0-0 deadlock.
-The secondary run off Pelé for him to tuck away a powerful top left corner finish displayed his threat in front of goal as well as his movement.
+Jairzinho's movement off the ball was one of the key aspects on which he accumulated so many goals throughout his career.
+In the 1970 FIFA World Cup he displayed his attacking instincts, especially with his goal vs England which earned Brazil the victory and broke the deadlock.
+The secondary run off Pelé for him to strike a powerful top left corner finish displayed his threat in front of goal as well as his overall attacking intelligence.

-His finishing ability was second to none.
-The timing, accuracy and power Jairzinho would develop behind his shots were almost perfect and unsavable.
-He also possessed powerful and accurate shots with his left foot making him a nightmare for opposition defenders to close down.
+His finishing ability was regularly acclaimed by many coaches and teammates.
+The timing, accuracy and power Jairzinho would develop behind his shooting were almost perfect and very challenging for goalkeepers to reach at full stretch.
+He also possessed powerful and accurate shots with his left foot which acclaimed him as a complete forward.

-As well as his effective simple play Jairzinho possessed many talents on the ball and phenomenal technical ability.
-One of his signature moves included flicking the ball up from a pass in open play inside the box and cushioning it perfectly for an open shot.
-In terms of technical ability he also possesses smart creativity, which is shown from the ball Jairzinho put in for Pelé vs England following the famous Gordon Banks save.
-Some may say Jairzinho is one of the most complete forwards of all time.
+As well as his effective attacking play Jairzinho possessed many talents on the ball and what many destined as "phenomenal technical ability".
+One of his signature moves included flicking the ball up from a pass in open play within the boundaries of the opposition box and cushioning the ball perfectly for an open shot.
+In terms of technical ability he also possessed smart creativity, which was best displayed from the cross Jairzinho put in for Pelé vs England following the famous Gordon Banks save.
+Some claim Jairzinho is one of the most complete forwards of all time.

 Managerial career

 After retiring as a footballer, Jairzinho became a coach and managed a number of youth teams in his native Brazil.
 He also worked in Japan, Saudi Arabia and the United Arab Emirates.
-In 1997, Jairzinho began his first journey as manager in Europe being appointed at Greek Super League club Kalamata.
+In 1997, Jairzinho began his first journey as manager in Europe, being appointed at Greek Super League club Kalamata.
 He was sacked due to poor results, his side relegated at the end of the season.
 Jairzinho was named head coach of the Gabon national team.
 However, he was sacked by Gabon's Football Federation after a crushing defeat against Angola in a World Cup 2006 Qualifier held in Luanda.
 Perhaps his greatest achievement as a coach was spotting Ronaldo as a 14-year-old whilst he was coaching São Cristóvão.
 He kick-started the career of the future three-time FIFA World Player of the Year by recommending him to Cruzeiro, his former side, and the Brazil youth team.

-Jairzinho is currently the manager of Esprof Atletico futebol Clube, a team based in Cabo Frio, Rio de Janeiro state who play in the Campeonato Carioca.